Stay with Me (Chanyeol and Punch song)

-"Stay with Me" is a song recorded by South Korean singers Punch and Chanyeol, a member of K-pop group Exo, serving as part of the original soundtrack of the 2016 hit television drama Guardian: The Lonely and Great God.
-The song was written by Lee Seung Joo and composed by the musical duo Rocoberry.
+"Stay with Me" is a song recorded by South Korean rapper Chanyeol of South Korean-Chinese boy group Exo and South Korean singer Punch, serving as part of the original soundtrack of the 2016 hit television drama Guardian: The Lonely and Great God.
+The song was written by Lee Seung-joo and composed by the musical duo Rocoberry.
 The single was released on December 3 and was part 1 in a series composed of high-charting singles.

 Background and release

 On December 1, it was announced that Punch and Chanyeol would be releasing a single for the South Korean cable television series Guardian: The Lonely and Great God.
-The single was composed and arranged by the South Korean indie band Rocoberry while the lyrics were written by Lee Seung Joo.
+The single was composed and arranged by the South Korean indie band Rocoberry while the lyrics were written by Lee Seung-joo.
 Rocoberry is a musical duo that consists of members Roco (vocalist, lyricist) and Conan (chorus, composer, lyricist).
-Rocoberry had previously worked on the OSTs for the hit dramas Descendants of the Sun (“Everytime”) and Pinocchio (“Love Is Like Snow”).
+Rocoberry had previously worked on the OSTs for the hit dramas Descendants of the Sun ("Everytime") and Pinocchio ("Love Is Like Snow").
 "Stay with Me" was officially released for digital download on December 3, 2016.

 Music video

 The music video was released on December 3, 2016.
 It features Punch and Chanyeol singing the song in the recording studio and is interspersed with scenes from the drama.
 The music video hit one million views in 24 hours.

 The music video was the third most watched Korean music video in December 2016, and the fifth most watched for the first half of 2017.
 "Stay with Me" became the most watched Korean OST music video of all-time.

 As of October 2022, the video has accumulated over 400 million views, making it the most-viewed music video for an original soundtrack.
 It is also Chanyeol and Punch's first music video to surpass the 100 million views milestone.
-On May 4, 2018, the video reached 1 million likes on YouTube, becoming the first and only korean drama original soundtrack to reach that milestone, and currently has more than 3 million likes.
+On May 4, 2018, the video reached 1 million likes on YouTube, becoming the first and only Korean drama original soundtrack to reach that milestone, and currently has more than 4.3 million likes.